saltstack/salt/doc/topics/installation/windows.rst

 configure Salt to run on your Windows host.

-Rather than send you on a wild goose chase across the Internet, we've collected some of the more difficult to find installers in our github repo for you.
+Rather than send you on a wild goose chase across the Internet, we've collected some of the more difficult to find installers in our GitHub repo for you.

 Install on Windows XP 32bit
 ===========================
 1. Install `msysgit`_

-    1. Clone the Salt git repository from github
+    1. Clone the Salt git repository from GitHub

 .. code-block:: bash